davekilian/davekilian.github.com/_posts/2016-02-12-best-practices.markdown

 > This is super neat, because it violates both of our reasons for using constants:
 >
 > 1. **Use constants to assign a more descriptive name to an otherwise bizarre-looking value.**
->    The automatically-generated name is clearly harder to read than the plain value!<br><br>
+>    The automatically-generated name is exactly as descriptive as the value itself, because the name is the value itself!<br><br>
 >
 > 2. **Use constants to link all uses of a value to a single code location, to be tweaked later.**
 >    Since the name of the constant is a derivation of its value, if you change the value, you'd also need to rename the constant and fix all references.